BruceBee/access_ngx_check/README.md

 ## Preparatory
-Make sure you have openrestry installed and we will replace nginx
+Make sure you have openresty installed and we will replace nginx

 ## Usage